SuperStego/ICSI-311-Tran/README.md

-This is a project I did where the goal was to implement a language definition.
+This is a project done in Java I did for UAlbany during Fall 2024 where the goal was to implement a language definition.

 This language definition is within the "Tran Language Definition.pdf" file with a few changes such as how accessor and mutators did not need full functionality and the built in getDate() method is not implemented.